 In chronological order, the third ski jump hill in Fiskars is Bollberget.
 It was built partly by FIF (Fiskars idrottsförening) volunteer work in 1939.
-This hill was as high as the Lahti and Puijo ski jumping hills in those days.
+This hill was the third highest in Finland, right behind the ones in Salpausselkä in Lahti, and Pöyliövaara in Rovaniemi.
 Ski jumping was a winter hobby for many children in Fiskars.
 Back then it was harder to get the equipment for ski jumping.
 Luckily, the ironworks’ smiths and carpenters were able to help the children in making their own skis.
 These skills were taught during courses for young enthusiasts.
 A jump of 55 metres in lenght was jumped at Bollberget during training!
 Rompan is a hill by the Flaggberget-hill, where jumps of about 20 metres were made.

 Literature and information:

 - Fiskars IF 75 år 1915-1990, Kurt Westerholm 1990

 - Fiskarin Urheilijat –47 ry (Fiskarsin Työväen Urheilijat) 60-vuotishistoriikki, ed.
 Laura Salama 2007

 - Mäkihyppyä Fiskarsissa, Ta Plats –tidning nr 22, Kåre Pihlström 2020